 The Development Indicators 2016 provide numerical indications of changes in highly complex and interrelated systems.
 They should be interpreted jointly in an integrated manner, beyond the number and within the broader, socio-economic and historical context.
-To this end, the publication provides a comprehensive overview and analysis of South Africa's progress towards the realisation of the NDP 2030 vision.
+The publication provides a comprehensive overview and analysis of South Africa's progress towards the realisation of the NDP 2030 vision.